KawaiiBunga/Melee-NX/docs/DEPS.md

 Switch has no vendor Vulkan driver for homebrew to link against, and devkitPro's own `switch-mesa` package is EGL/GLES-only (confirmed in-container: it installs `libEGL.a`/`libGLESv1_CM.a`/`libGLESv2.a`/`libglapi.a`, no `libvulkan.a`).
-The render path this project uses (`docs/PORTING-NOTES.md`'s Aurora GX → Dawn → **Vulkan** → NVK chain) needs Mesa's NVK driver specifically — a from-scratch Vulkan driver for the Tegra X1 that Nintendo Switch homebrew uses, part of it (NAK, its shader-compiler backend) written in Rust.
+The render path this project uses (Aurora GX → Dawn → **Vulkan** → NVK) needs Mesa's NVK driver specifically — a from-scratch
+Vulkan driver for the Tegra X1 that Nintendo Switch homebrew uses, part of it (NAK, its shader-compiler backend) written in Rust.
 Rust has no `aarch64-none-elf`/Horizon target (the same gap `nod` hit — see